boot2podman/boot2podman.github.io/_posts/2020-11-03-boot2podman-project.md

 A presentation for the Podman Community Meetup (podman.io)<br>
 hosted by Red Hat online (BlueJeans), Tue November 3rd 2020.

+It talked about the "rise and fall of" the boot2podman project...<br>
+And some background information about boot2docker, as well.

 <https://podman.io/community/meeting/>

 ## Demos